firstname.lastname@example.org | 800-345-8223 ext. 201

 firstname.lastname@example.org | 800-345-8223 ext.
 202

-Erin Steigleder is VBCF’s Education Manager, providing education and resources across the Commonwealth on breast health and wellness.
-Her key projects include educating providers and communities on breast health and maintaining accuracy and relevance of educational materials and resources.
-Erin has a BA in Psychology and Studio Art from the University of Mary Washington and a Master of Social Work from Virginia Commonwealth University.
+Erin Steigleder is VBCF’s Education Manager, managing our educational programming and maintaining breast health resources across the Commonwealth.
+Her key projects include educating local communities, raising awareness about VBCF’s services with health care providers and potential community partners, and maintaining accurate and relevant educational materials and resources.
+Erin has a Bachelor’s in Psychology and Studio Art from the University of Mary Washington and a Master of Social Work from Virginia Commonwealth University.
 Prior to coming to VBCF, Erin worked for the Virginia Interfaith Center for Public Policy in their health program, Virginia Consumer Voices for Healthcare.
 She is currently serving as the Board Chair of CAP RVA, the young professional board of Prevent Child Abuse Virginia.
 Erin and her husband live in Richmond and love exploring neighborhood restaurants and parks and sitting on the couch with their dog, binge watching TV shows on Netflix.